wordofwarning/wordofwarning.org/current/2014-worksahead/odonnell/index.md

 *Part of* Works Ahead 2014, *presented by* Word of Warning + Contact

 ####In Brief
-An exploration of an artist's search for approval, appreciation and most importantly, applause!
-You will clap, you will cheer, you will admire this show… you will!
+Paul needs adoration, approval and, above all, applause.
+You WILL clap, you WILL cheer… no, really, you WILL.

 ####Venue + Booking Details, for Works Ahead
 Dates: Thursday 8 + Friday 9 May 2014, 7.30pm
 [Venue: Contact](http://contactmcr.com/visit/getting-here/), Oxford Road, Manchester, M15 6JA